stvmln86/mawhrin/readme.md

 ## Configuration

-Mawhrin always operates within a directory of plaintext note files you specify with two environment variables:
+Mawhrin always operates within a directory of plaintext note files you specify, using two environment variables:

 ```bash
 # The directory your note files are in.